 4. Plot the importance against the level of influence of the agency.

 Create a matrix with key stakeholder importance against agency influence.
-At the bottom will be those metrics that are least important to the key stakeholder – lets say agency relationship performance and in the top the metric of most significance to the CEO being the profitability.
-Across the matrix on the left will be those metrics that the agency can directly influence, being the relationship with the client and on the right would be the metric they can least directly impact like profitability of the company.
+At the bottom will be those metrics that are least important to the key stakeholder–agency relationship performance.
+And in the top, the metric of most significance to the CEO is profitability.
+Across the matrix on the left will be those metrics that the agency can directly influence: the relationship with the client.
+And on the right would be the metric they can least directly impact, like the company’s profitability.
 And all the rest are somewhere in between.

 5. Select the most appropriate metrics for the situation.

 This is a balancing act.
-It is not valuable to choose metrics the agency cannot directly impact just as it is not valuable choosing metrics that are not significant to the key stakeholders.
-But you can look for those metrics that the agency can influence and also correlate with the more significant eg. Store foot traffic and retail sales or brand health and market share etc.
+It is not valuable to choose metrics the agency cannot directly impact, just as it is not valuable to choose metrics that are not significant to the key stakeholders.
+But you can look for metrics that the agency can influence, which correlate with the more significant ones, e.g., Store foot traffic and retail sales, brand health and market share, etc.

 The right number of metrics